-Slow Cooker Sweet and Sour Chicken is the perfect homemade takeout dish made completely in the crock-pot.
-Best of all, it’s so easy to make and way better and healthier than takeout!
+Slow Cooker Sweet and Sour Chicken is the perfect homemade takeout dish made completely in the crock-pot or an Instant Pot pressure cooker.
+Best of all, so easy for Sunday meal prep for work lunch bowls and way better and healthier than takeout!

 Sweet and sour pork is one of my husband’s favorite takeout dish.
 I used to make it for him regularly when we first got married but lately, I’ve been making Sweet and Sour Chicken instead and in the slow cooker.

 It’s so much easier to whip up and you won’t have to stand in front of the hot stove which makes it perfect for those busy week nights or days when you need your hands free.

 After a few hours, you throw in your favorite chopped veggies – I used red bell peppers and pineapple chunks this time, then you pour in the sauce and thirty minutes later, you’re ready to serve this warm over a bowl of cooked rice or quinoa.

 Your favorite take-out dish that requires almost zero effort!

 Allergy Friendly & Paleo Options for Sweet and Sour Chicken